magneticio/vamp.io/content/documentation/installation/v0.9.4/dcos.md

 For detailed steps on installing the Unvierse package refer to the tutorial here: https://github.com/dcos/examples/tree/master/vamp

 ## Manual install
 This setup will run Vamp, Mesos and Marathon, together with Zookeeper and Elasticsearch on DC/OS.

 **Tested against**
-This guide has been tested on the latest 1.8 version of DC/OS.
+This guide has been tested on the 1.8 and 1.9 version of DC/OS.

 **Requirements**
 Before you start you need to have a DC/OS cluster up and running, as well as the its CLI configured to use it.
 We assume you have it up and running on http://dcos.example.com/.